 dessert

 This recipe was taken from the Everyday Dutch Oven blog.
 As things neared towards Thanksgiving he started putting up seasonal recipes and descriptions of his (elaborate) Thanksgiving Dutch Oven setups.
 I saw this recipe earlier in the month and tossed it into my file because of the cranberry.
 Also, right before Thanksgiving I went to the local Tractor Supply Store for their Black Friday deals.
 They had a regular height 12 incher for $15 (marked down from $20).
-This recipe was the first thing I made in that oven and I look forward to using it for future baked things.
-It was also my first time in a Tractor Supply Store and I got to have a good look around: they did have an aisle of tractor supplies.
-Outside of that they're a dry goods store with a fair amount of cast iron.

 The smashing success of the first recipe drove me to try and reproduce it about a week after the first cake.
 Although it was a while ago I think the two things I did differently were using tinfoil and redoing the coals.
 I think I was at 4 on the bottom and 18-19 at the top but there may have been 5 on the bottom.
 The tinfoil was used to help with the cake flip which came out perfectly this time.